Private GANs, Revisited: Frequent discriminator steps improves private GANs

 \subsection{Results}

-\paragraph{More frequent discriminator steps improves generation.} We plot in Figures \ref{fig:mnist-fid-steps} and \ref{fig:steps-continued} the evolution of FID and downstream accuracy during DPGAN training for both MNIST and FashionMNIST, under varying discriminator update frequencies $n_\cD$.
+\paragraph{More frequent discriminator steps improves generation.} We plot in Figures \ref{fig:mnist-fid-steps} and \ref{fig:steps-continued} the evolution of FID and accuracy during DPGAN training for both MNIST and FashionMNIST, under varying discriminator update frequencies $n_\cD$.
 The effect of this parameter has outsized impact on the final results.
-For MNIST, $n_\cD=50$ yields the best results; on FashionMNIST, the best FID is obtained at $n_\cD=200$ and the best accuracy at $n_\cD=100$.
+For MNIST, $n_\cD=50$ yields the best results; on FashionMNIST, $n_\cD=100$ is the best.

 We emphasize that increasing the \emph{frequency} of discriminator steps, relative to generator steps, does not affect the privacy cost of Algorithm \ref{alg:dpgan}.
 For any setting of $n_\cD$, we perform the same number of noisy gradient queries on real data -- what changes is the total number of generator steps taken over the course of training, which is reduced by a factor of $n_\cD$.